This is a series of posts that detail how to create a Knowledge Management System or KMS.

 We probably have a lot of tabs open in our browsers that we don’t even close because we might need any info from those tabs “soon”.
 Or we probably have lots of text files, presentations, or spreadsheets in our folders and Google Drives or Dropboxes.
 It’s a mess, because most of the time all we have are these contiguous sources of info, and we don’t have a systematic way of putting them together to make searching easier.

 This doesn’t need to be so hard to manage.
+There should be a better way to manage everything.

 What is a KMS?